open-mmlab/mmdetection/docs/compatibility.md

 ## MMDetection 2.14.0

+### MMCV Version
+In order to fix the problem that the priority of EvalHook is too low, all hook priorities have been re-adjusted in 1.3.8, so MMDetection 2.14.0 needs to rely on the latest MMCV 1.3.8 version.
+For related information, please refer to [#1120](https://github.com/open-mmlab/mmcv/pull/1120), for related issues, please refer to [#5343](https://github.com/open-mmlab/mmdetection/issues/5343).

 ### SSD compatibility

 In v2.14.0, to make SSD more flexible to use, [PR5291](https://github.com/open-mmlab/mmdetection/pull/5291) refactored its backbone, neck and head.
 The users can use the script `tools/model_converters/upgrade_ssd_version.py` to convert their models.